MCs have two wedding functions, the one you see and the one you don't.

 Making St Bride's Crosses

 I lead the guests in making Brigit's Crosses, to take home for themselves a wee piece of the wedding energy, like a DIY wedding favour.
-This can be done as part of the reception entertainment (see pics) or with the women on the night before the wedding, with a wee drinkie... (see pics)
+This can be done as part of the reception entertainment or with the women on the night before the wedding, if I happen to be there because it is a long distance, overnight event.
+For more information on the cross-making, see the favours page.

 I am a Seanachaidh or Clan Bard, entertainer, oral historian and Traditional Storyteller.
 I offer a wedding entertainment, often co-ordinating with other musicians, in the form of traditional Tales of Highland weddings past, clanns and the locale of the wedding.
 For those of you with Scots ancestry, it may even be possible to hear Tales from your family.
 This sits very well as entertainment during the photo session to amuse the guests.
 Tales can of course fill in those short, unplanned gaps in the flow of the day.

 In times past in the Highlands, each Clann Chief retained a Seanachaidh who was present at important occassions.
 It was his role to regail the assembly with their history, to entertain (with harp, as I do), to compose poetry to record important events for the collective memory.
 This function in a clann is now rare, but a fine continuation of this Scottish Highland tradition is to have a Seanachaidh at your wedding, entertaining, giving a sense of Scottish weddings past.

 You can invite me to your wedding as a storyteller only, without the MC function.